voltsn/knowledge-base/frameworks/laravel/The Basics.md

 ```

 - `make:component` will place the component in the `app/View/Components` directory.
-- When a component is created, a corresponding view template will be created.
+- When a component is created, a corresponding view template is created.
 The view is placed in the `resources/views/components` directory.
 - Components can also be created within subdirectories:

 ```shell